Stair lifts are a cost-effective and construction-free way of gaining independence throughout your entire home.

 Most stair lifts are equipped with numerous safety features to help prevent accidents or misuse and protect the chair from unwanted obstructions.
 These generally include sensor switches on the sides of the footrest and carriage, barrier arm safeties and swivel position safeties.
 In some models, weight sensors in the seat and special seat belts can be added that prevent usage if the user is not secured.
 Other types of safety features include leg restraints, multi-point harness seat belts and key lockout.
 Arrow Lift encourages you to make us aware of special circumstances where additional safety may be needed.

 What is the stair lift weight limit?

-Stair lifts typically have weight capacity of 300 lbs. and many have capacities of 350 lbs. to 400 lbs.
+Stair chair lifts typically have a weight capacity of 300 lbs. and many have capacities of 350 lbs. to 400 lbs.
 Stair lift weight limits are set for safe performance levels, but they also indicate other important factors such as arm width and rail strength.
 For example, a person weighing less than 300 lbs. may not feel secure between the arms of a chair rated for a higher capacity.
-It’s important to discuss any specific needs with our stair lift consultant, so we can identify which model will work best.
+It’s important to discuss any specific needs with our lift consultant to identify which model will work best.
 If possible, it also may help to try several models at our showroom to determine which chair best fits your physical needs.

 Stair lifts are designed to be used by people with limited mobility.
 However, some features differ between models.
 If the user is uncomfortable bending to touch their toes, then a powered footrest fold would be beneficial.
 If the user suffers from arthritis in their hands, a slim-line or joystick control is easier to operate than a button.
 For users with lower body weakness or cognitive challenges, it can be helpful to incorporate a powered swivel feature that eliminates manually swiveling the chair at the upper landing.